CrystalMBrown/Data-Analytics-Portfolio/README.md

-# SaaS Customer Churn Analysis
+# SaaS Customer Churn Analysis: Identifying a Sudden Churn Event

-Since starting self directed learning over a year ago, I had the opportunity to work in a Junior Data Analyst capacity in healthcare at the end of a year long Customer Experience Analyst contract.
-A lot of my background has been in B2C and I wanted to apply those skills in a SaaS context, so SaaS churn was the perfect business problem to solve.
-Churn is a common issue amongst businesses and being able to understand why is the difference between improving CX/business reputation and losing millions.

-This dataset stood out to me because of the ability to do more with the available columns.
-I knew I would be able to calculate and fill in tenure, blanks (active status), remove redundant columns and combine multiple excel sheets (XLOOKUP).
-These are skills that you wouldn't get to see in action from my resume alone.
-I have experience with sales, marketing, and operations.
-I have always loved being able to contribute to the customer experience and I am really excited about being able to do that in the most impactful way.
-I prioritize the quality of the output by making these kinds of decisions before any analysis begins.

-In this portfolio, I chose and addressed the business question as if from The Head of Customer Success: *"Who is churning, when it's happening, and what we should do about it?"*
+## Business Context

+A B2B SaaS company is experiencing churn and wants to understand **who is leaving, when it’s happening, and what to do about it**.

 ---

-## Dataset Selection
+## Key Insight

-Originally, I did an analysis of two different datasets.
-The first dataset seemed promising at first with 2,800 rows, contained behavioral signals including login recency, weekly usage hours, support tickets, and payment failures alongside a binary churn indicator and tenure in months.
-The key limitations in this dataset included no satisfaction scores, no churn reason, and no plan history.
-The churn rate was 57% which requires context on the measurement period before drawing conclusions.
-This dataset was strongest for analyzing behavioral patterns that predict churn, particularly the rare columns like payment failures and usage hours that most churn datasets don't have.

-The second dataset (the one I chose) was a SaaS business metric dataset with 3 different files: Customers with 1,000 rows, then Revenue and Subscriptions both with 988 rows because the latter two only contain customers that have a churned date.
-This dataset had some unique columns as well including acquisition cost and revenue data.
-The limitations here were no information about the plan journey, no support ticket data, no satisfaction scores, and two sheets only containing churned customers.
-This dataset was strongest for understanding when customers were leaving and if it were tied to acquisition cost or the plans.
-Since dataset 2 offered richer financial context that better served the business question, I went with that one.
+Churn was not driven by plan type, acquisition cost, or a specific customer segment.
+Instead, it **spiked sharply in March and June 2025**, suggesting a likely external or internal event rather than a gradual trend.

 ---

+## Why I Chose This Dataset

+I initially explored two datasets.
+The first included behavioral signals like login activity, usage hours, and payment failures, which made it strong for predicting churn behavior.
+However, it lacked financial context and had a high churn rate (57%) without enough detail on the time period.

+The second dataset included customer, revenue, and acquisition cost data across three files.
+While it lacked behavioral depth, it provided better context for understanding when churn was happening and whether it was tied to financial or plan-based factors, which aligned more directly with the business question.

+I chose the second dataset for that reason.

+---

 ##  Process

-I chose to approach dataset 2 in Excel first.
-I wanted to understand how the columns were constructed and to calculate the churn percentages.
-While exploring in Excel I noticed the Revenue and Subscriptions sheets only contained 988 rows compared to 1,000 in Customers.
-Comparing customer_id across files revealed the 12 missing rows were active customers which I confirmed by blank churn_date entries in the Customers sheet.
-I resolved this by joining the Customer and Revenue files using XLOOKUP on customer_id, creating one complete working dataset.
-The Subscriptions sheet was omitted entirely as it contained no new information beyond what was already in Revenue.

-I used filters to identify 832 active customers and 168 churned customers — a churn rate of 16.8%.
-I then investigated plan type, acquisition cost, and tenure as potential churn predictors.
+I started in Excel to understand how the datasets were structured.

+- Noticed a mismatch in row counts (1,000 customers vs 988 revenue records)
+- Identified that missing records were active customers with no churn date
+- Used XLOOKUP to merge datasets into a complete working file
+- Removed redundant data (Subscriptions sheet)

+After cleaning:

+- 832 active customers
+- 168 churned customers
+- Churn rate: **16.8%**

+I then analyzed churn across:

+- Plan type
+- Acquisition cost
+- Customer tenure

 ---

 ## Key Findings

-None of the variables investigated identified a specific at-risk customer profile.
-Instead the data points to a timing event in March 2025 as the primary driver.

-Active customers average nearly twice the tenure of churned customers — 8-9 months compared to 5-6 months.
-However, this comparison is influenced by dataset timing rather than customer behavior alone.
-In March 2025 churn tripled suddenly and never recovered, spiking again in June 2025.
-Acquisition cost and plan type show no meaningful relationship to churn.
-The evidence points to an external event or internal change in March 2025 as the likely driver.
+**1. No clear at-risk customer profile**
+Plan type and acquisition cost showed no meaningful relationship to churn

+**2. Churn is driven by timing, not segmentation** Churn tripled in March 2025 and spiked again in June

+**3. Tenure differences are misleading without time context** Shorter tenure among churned users reflects the timing of the spike, not behavior

 ---